 Donald Nicholson, Ph.D. has served as a member of our board of directors since December 2017.
 He has been a member of the board of directors of Disc Medicine, Inc. (f/k/a Gemini Therapeutics, Inc.), a clinical-stage biopharmaceutical company, since April 2019 and previously served as a member of the board of directors of Kymera Therapeutics, Inc., a biopharmaceutical company, from November 2017 to November 2022.
 Dr. Nicholson has also served as a member of the boards of several private companies, including Jnana Therapeutics Inc., a clinical-stage biopharmaceutical company, since February 2019, NodThera Inc., a clinical-stage biotechnology company, since April 2019, Muna Therapeutics, a biopharmaceutical company, since September 2021, and Matchpoint Therapeutics, Inc., a biopharmaceutical company, since November 2022.
 Dr. Nicholson served as chief executive officer of Nimbus Therapeutics, Inc., a biotechnology company, from August 2014 to October 2018.
-Prior to that, Dr. Nicholson been 25 years at Merck & Co., Inc., a pharmaceutical company, in various leadership, strategic and operational roles.
-Dr. Nicholson earned his B.S. with honors in biochemistry and his doctorate in biochemistry from the University of Western Ontario and trained as a Medical Research Council postdoctoral fellow at the University of Munich in Germany.
+Prior to that, Dr. Nicholson spent 25 years at Merck & Co., Inc., a pharmaceutical company, in various leadership, strategic and operational roles.

+Ontario and trained as a Medical Research Council postdoctoral fellow at the University of Munich in Germany.
 We believe Dr. Nicholson's extensive experience in both scientific and management roles in the life sciences industry qualifies him to serve on our board of directors.